 The last lick we’ll look at is a short chord-based ii V I in the key of F major that was written with Joe Pass in mind.

-Notice the V7alt sounds being produced over the C7 chord, that are then resolved into the Fmaj7 chord at the start of the second bar.
-A very cool and fun way to add a sense of tension and release to your chord-soloing lines over ii V I progressions.
+Notice the altered scale sounds being produced over the C7 chord, that are then resolved into the Fmaj7 chord at the start of the second bar.
+This is a fun way to add a sense of tension and release to your chord-soloing lines over ii V I progressions.